qr-merger/merger/README.md

 - If you have no idea about how to edit the `.html` file to get your own merged qrcode, we suggest you to use [Visual Studio Code](https://code.visualstudio.com/), an open source code editor.
 Download it directly from HXCO Get: [https://get.soft.org/vscode](https://get.soft.org).

+## Notices

-## Bug Notice
+### Bugs Notice
 During the development of this project, bugs might appear and affect your site.
 Here are two suggestions:
-1. Make sure your `Merger` version is at stable.
+1. Make sure your `Merger` version is at **stable**.
 To do this, download the latest release which is not `pre-release`.
 Stable version of `Merger` often contains latest security update and bug fixes.
 Stick with them to make sure nothing goes wrong.
 2. Check out frequently, or subscribe to our [Bugs Notice Board](https://github.com/hifocus/merger/issues/2).
 All knwon bugs will appear over there and their status will also be updated.

+### ICP Notice for China
+In some Chinese app, especially for WeChat, the internal browser will display a security remind page for those domains that have no ICP record in China.
+Obviously, this is not friendly to users and they might doubt the safety of your site.
+Here are two solutions:
+1. Use **ICP recorded domain**, like our demo site: [https://demo.qrcdn.com](https://demo.qrcdn.com)
+2. Use **GitHub Pages subdomain**.
+GitHub's domain was marked as green by somehow without having ICP records.
+So Use GitHub Pages to build your own `Merger` but do not use a custom domain.
+Use the default `username.github.io` subdomain.
+Please try out this one: [https://hifocus.github.io/Merger_Demo/merger.html](https://hifocus.github.io/Merger_Demo/merger.html) to see how it works in WeChat.

 ## How to configure
 The configuration is easy.
 We made it!